(Post updated 09/2023)

 Where be emergency care?

 You may be surprised (or not) to learn that emergency medicine is a largely unknown specialty globally.
-There are only 12 emergency medicine journals (out of 78) published outside of the West; Africa only has one journal and Latin-America doesn’t have any.
-Ironically there are more patients in these regions that would benefit from primary research in emergency medicine than in any part of the West.
-And yet, despite making up 84% of the globe, most of us are hardly aware of it.
+There are only 24 emergency medicine journals (out of 102) published outside of the West; Africa only has one journal and Latin-America doesn’t have any.
+Ironically there are more patients in these regions that would benefit from primary research in emergency medicine than in any part of the West: more than 75% of cardiovascular-related deaths, more than 85% of sepsis-related deaths and more than 93% of RTC-related deaths occurs in low- and middle-income countries.
+And yet, despite low- and middle-income countries making up 83% of the globe, most of us are hardly aware of it.

 How do I know this?
 Well, around two thirds of the most cited global, emergency care research are published in a format that is inaccessible to anyone without a subscription (and so not available for knowledge translation).
-Open access fees are often so costly that a third of African emergency care research is not even accessible in Africa.** I have already mentioned the issue surrounding internet access earlier.
+Less than a third of research from high-income countries are open access (in contrast to up to 75% of research from low- and middle-income countries).
+Open access fees are often so costly that a third of African emergency care research is not even accessible in Africa.
+I have already mentioned the issue surrounding internet access earlier.

 I know I did at least half my life.